vladojovanovski/sublime-fold-functions/README.md

 ## Additional features

-One thing that annoys me in Sublime Text is to press that tiny triangle to unfold code.
-An additional feature is added that opens unfolded code by double clicking (selecting) the folded part.
-If there's any problems or slowdowns with this, you can turn it off in the setttings.
+* ``select_to_unfold``: (on by default) One thing that annoys me in Sublime Text is to press that tiny triangle to unfold code.
+With this you can double click (which selects code) to open a folded block.

-The plugin will also fold object literal parameters inside constructors.
-This can be turned off in the settings if unwanted.
+* ``fold_constructors``: (on by default) The plugin will also fold object literal parameters inside constructors.

+## Requirements

+Make sure you have the latest version of Sublime Text 3 installed.
+As of writing, build 3126.
+The plugin makes use of Sublime's selectors to recognize the blocks with curly braces.
+Unfortunately, this keeps changing on every now and then (twice now since development of this plugin).

+No support for Sublime Text 2, sorry.